 Furthermore, newly arrived EU citizens have no entitlement to unemployment benefit II during the first 3 months in Germany.
 The same applies for non-EU citizens unless their immigration is for the purpose of family reunification with German citizens.

 Asylum seekers and those with permission to remain until deported have no entitlement to unemployment benefit II.
 However, they are entitled to money under the asylum seekers’ benefits act.
+Translations for forms and leaflets can be found in four languages on the Employment Office website.

 More information can be found in the chapter on the asylum process.
 Refugees with a recognised residence permit, refugees, people with asylum status and people granted subsidiary protection are entitled to unemployment benefit II.
 Translations of the notifications, forms and leaflets in many languages can be found on the website of the German federal employment agency.